 Make your own Shamrock Shake with a touch of alcohol for St. Patrick's Day.

-WARNING: This one's just for the adults!
-Enjoy responsibly!
+(This recipe is just for the adults!
+Enjoy responsibly!)

 Alcoholic Shamrock Shake recipe

 - 1 ¾ cups low-fat vanilla ice cream

 - ¼ cup vanilla vodka (or unflavored vodka + ½ tsp vanilla extract)

 - ¼ cup Crème de Menthe

 - ½ tbsp grated dark chocolate + 1 tsp for topping

 Throw ice cream, vodka, and crème de menthe in a blender and mix until it’s just evenly combined.
 Make sure not to over-blend.
 If you do, just add more ice cream.